noid23/rpi-timelapse/README.md

 CRON_COMMAND="/home/noid/sunset-timelapse.sh 60 40"  # Command or script to run X min before sunset
 ```

-In this case the cron job will kick off 30 minutes before sunset.
-The script will then take a picture every 60 seconds for the next 40 minutes.

 Next, pick either `setsunset.sh` or `sunset-cron.sh` to set the launch time for the timelapse script.
 Put the script wherever you want it to live and then, using your editor of choice, edit your crontab with `crontab -e`.
 Insert the script into your crontab with whatever time you want it to execute every day.
 I have mine run at 0200.
 Save your crontab.
 You can verify that it's there with a `crontab -l`.

 Example: